- Program Length: 10-week Certificate Program

 Upon successful completion of the program, graduates will have knowledge of equipment used in various underground and surface mining exploration operations in a safe manner, and receive certification in health and safety training that meets the industry standards in Ontario.

 Successful graduates of this program will receive a Northern College Certificate.
-This program will help prepare students for certification through the Apprenticeship Branch of the Ministry of Advanced Education and Skills Development (MAESD) since they will be completing a modular training program that will help them be more competent and marketable to employers.
+This program will help prepare students for certification through the Apprenticeship Branch of the Ministry of Training, Colleges and Universities since they will be completing a modular training program that will help them be more competent and marketable to employers.

 Fitness Level Requirements